You are here

 Do you have a Friends or Members scheme?

-What concessions and discounts does the Festival offer?
+What concessions and discounts does the Edinburgh International Festival offer?

-Those aged under 18 and students in full-time education can buy any ticket at 50% off on selected performances.
-Standby tickets with 50% off become available on selected performances for senior citizens, unemployed people, Young Scot, Equity and MU card holders at the end of July/start of August.
+Those aged under 18 and Young Scot Cardholders can buy any ticket at 50% off on selected performances.
+Standby tickets with 30% off become available on selected performances for students, senior citizens, unemployed people, Equity and MU card holders from Wednesday 6 July 2016.
+There are limited £8 on the day tickets for those aged 26 or under when booked in person at The Hub.
 You can find out more information about ticket discounts and special offers here.

-Do you sell gift vouchers for the Festival?
+Do you sell gift vouchers for the Edinburgh International Festival?

-Where can I find information on Festival venues?
+Where can I find information on Edinburgh International Festival venues?

 How do I book tickets for the Virgin Money Fireworks Concert?